 The review and update of the WMO CDS was called for by the Executive Council (Decision 12 (EC-72) and Decision 9 (EC-75) refer) as a decadal exercise to analyse the evolving CD landscape and needs, existing and future partnerships, and learn from others working in the same domain.
-The updated WCDS will contribute to the success of the WMO reform process through introducing more innovation, accountability and coherence of the CD actions across all relevant stakeholders.
+The updated document will contribute to the success of the WMO reform process through introducing more innovation, accountability and coherence of the CD actions across all relevant stakeholders.

-The WCDS provides an overarching strategic framework for alignment and reinforcement of the WMO CD activities across all business domains engaged in the value cycle of generating weather, climate, hydrological and related environmental information and services.
+The WCDF provides an overarching strategic framework for alignment and reinforcement of the WMO CD activities across all business domains engaged in the value cycle of generating weather, climate, hydrological and related environmental information and services.
 The complexity of the CD actions due to their inherent multi-stakeholder and multidisciplinary nature, the variety of funding mechanisms – both national and international, the diverse institutional setups, etc., necessitate a new collaborative environment including all CD stakeholders.
-The Strategy facilitates such collaboration by establishing basic principles, standardized process and evaluation metrics enabling all stakeholders to plan and implement coherent CD actions.
+The Framework facilitates such collaboration by establishing basic principles, standardized process and evaluation metrics enabling all stakeholders to plan and implement coherent CD actions.

-The WCDS, adopted by the nineteenth Congress in 2023, will be a living document kept under review by the Executive Council through its relevant subsidiary bodies in coordination with the Members, the Regional Associations (RAs), the Technical Commissions (TCs), the Research Board (RB), and other relevant CD stakeholders.
+The WCDF, adopted by the nineteenth Congress in 2023, will be a living document kept under review by the Executive Council through its relevant subsidiary bodies in coordination with the Members, the Regional Associations (RAs), the Technical Commissions (TCs), the Research Board (RB), and other relevant CD stakeholders.

 PART II.
-WMO CDS-2023 SCOPE AND OBJECTIVES
+WMO CDF-2023 SCOPE AND OBJECTIVES

-2.1 Scope of WCDS – narrowing and closing capacity gap
+2.1 Scope of WCDF – narrowing and closing capacity gap

 The WMO Strategic Plan LTG 4, Close the capacity gap on weather, climate, hydrological and related environmental services, recognizes that many NMHSs are facing substantial developmental needs and capability gaps in providing the weather, climate, hydrological and related environmental information and services to meet national, regional and global requirements.
 The typical challenges centre around maintaining sustainable infrastructure, adequate financial and human resources, and the ability to benefit from the advances in science, research and technology.
 Such capacity gaps (see Text Box 3) which are often present in those countries that are particularly vulnerable to natural hazards can jeopardize effective protection of life and property and slow down socioeconomic recovery.
 Moreover, globalization and the interdependence of critical infrastructure may further contribute to widening capacity gaps among NMHSs and related agencies.
-Furthermore, the WCDS encourages all stakeholders to pay due attention to the WMO’s Gender Equality Policy in the planning and implementation of CD activities.
+Furthermore, the WCDF encourages all stakeholders to pay due attention to the WMO’s Gender Equality Policy in the planning and implementation of CD activities.

-The WCDS, as a crucial factor for achieving the key result of the LTG 4, outlines a framework and guidance around the approach to CD activities to help with effectively narrowing the capacity gaps among WMO Members.
+The WCDF, as a crucial factor for achieving the key result of the LTG 4, outlines a framework and guidance around the approach to CD activities to help with effectively narrowing the capacity gaps among WMO Members.
 It emphasizes the importance of addressing key elements of capacity development such as sustained government support, international cooperation, catalysing investment and targeted assistance to developing Members and their NMHSs in order to enhance their service delivery capacity and ensure availability of essential information and services needed by governments, economic sectors and citizens.
-Furthermore, the WCDS scope encompasses applying proactive CD approaches to offset technological or political factors which could further widen the capacity gap bringing more inequalities among Members.
+Furthermore, the WCDF scope encompasses applying proactive CD approaches to offset technological or political factors which could further widen the capacity gap bringing more inequalities among Members.

-While the key result area of the WCDS is the LTG 4, it is recognized that CD activity is cross-cutting across all LTGs and, therefore, the WCDS should provide the framework for coherence and complementarity of all CD support efforts across the WMO Strategic and Operating Plan.
+While the key result area of the WCDF is the LTG 4, it is recognized that CD activity is cross-cutting across all LTGs and, therefore, the WCDF should provide the framework for coherence and complementarity of all CD support efforts across the WMO Strategic and Operating Plan.

 ============== Text box 3: Capacity Gap Explained ===============